Primary Navigation Mobile

 • Type of suspension is dependent on engine

-All of the A3s we’ve tested have been broadly comfortable.
+All of the A3s we’ve tested have been broadly comfortable on all but the largest alloy wheels.
 Very capable of both threading through town and battering autobahns.
 However, if you’re a real comfort snob you’ll want to pay attention to this.

-The suspension set up is dependent on the engine.
-For ’30’ engined cars there is a simple suspension set up.
-Anything more powerful than ’30’ gets a more sophisticated, and comfier, suspension set up.
+The suspension set-up is dependent on the engine.
+For ’30’ engined cars there is a simpler arrangement Anything more powerful than ’30’ gets a more sophisticated, and comfier, suspension set up.

 S Line and Black Edition models get Sport suspension (ironically Sport spec does not).
 These have lower, firmer suspension set ups.
 This is mostly a cosmetic choice.

-Road noise is fairly high, it’s noisier than you’ll find in a BMW 2 Series GC.
+Road noise is fairly high, it’s noisier than you’ll find in a BMW 2 Series Gran Coupe.
 While the BMW is also slightly more comfortable.
-There’s not much in it though.
+There’s not much in it, though.
 The A Class is very similar.

 Audi A3 Saloon rear seats